SaBuMa/FPGA-Design/Memory/FIFO_Buffer/readme.md

 * Nevertheless, after a couple of **read** operations the third one returns an unexpected value by outputing a **0** where a **4** was suppoused to be the right output.

 **Performed Fixes**
 * The buffer is tested as stated in the Verilog testbench where the buffer is only issued the **write** operation up until its last position.
 Then, the **read** operation is performed.
-This will show the expected outcome from the FIFO buffer
+This will show the expected outcome from the FIFO buffer.

 <p align="center">
     <kbd>